derhansen/sf_event_mgt_extend_demo/README.md

 ## Short manual how to extend sf_event_mgt

-1. Install ext:extender from TYPO3 Extension Repository
-2. Create a new extension with the extension builder
+1. Create a new extension with the extension builder
-3. Add sf_event_mgt as a dependency for your new extension
+2. Add sf_event_mgt as a dependency for your new extension
-4. Create a new table and add the new properties (fields).
+3. Create a new table and add the new properties (fields).
 For each new table, select "Extend existing model class" and enter the class of the sf_event_mgt table you want to extend (e.g. \DERHANSEN\SfEventMgt\Domain\Model\Event)
-5. Save the extension
+4. Save the extension
-6. Add configuration for ext:extender in ext_localconf.php of your extension
-7. Install the extension
+5. Install the extension
-8. Use new fields in backend and frontend
+6. Use new fields in backend and frontend

-###Extending controller actions
-If you want to extend an action of sf_event_mgt, you can extend to whole class in ext_typoscript_setup.txt like shown below (example for extending the EventController)
+###Extending registration domain model###
+If you extend the registration domain model, make sure to add the following to ext_typoscript_setup.txt

 ```
 config.tx_extbase{